samtron1412/docs/misc/common-term.md

 An activity that you do for pleasure when you are not working.
 Fun things.

+# Science

+Science is a systematic enterprise that builds and organizes knowledge in the form of testable explanations and predictions about the universe.
+- The natural science, which study the material universes.
+- The social sciences, which study people and societies.
+- The formal sciences, which study logic and mathematics.
+- The applied sciences, disciplines which use science, like engineering and medicine.

 # Geek

 A person have enthusiasm about something or a person obsessed with a